 You see, our uneasiness doesn’t really stem from the screens themselves, but rather their behaviour and relationship they have with the screens.
 The screens aren’t inherently bad, it’s how they use them that’s concerning.

-It’s the 21st Century, and we’ve got to equip ourselves with the necessary knowledge and know-hows to keep up with our 21st-Century children.
+It’s the 21st Century, and we’ve got to equip ourselves with the necessary knowledge about digitally-wired children and know-hows to keep up with them.
 Information about raising digital natives are aplenty, but here are 3 of the most important steps you need to know of to keep with your digitally-wired kiddos:

 It may be just a silly little dance video on TikTok to us, but to our kids, it could mean more than that; it could mean bonding with their friends, relieving them of their stress, or just a little fun for them to cut loose and have a laugh.
 Spark a conversation with your child about their views and to negotiate with them about how they’d like their screen time to be managed – ask them how long they’d prefer to spend on screens, why they think that amount of time is suitable, and how they’d spend the rest of their time off screens.